akshat-jjain/Google-Cloud-Traning/GSP-329:Integrate-with-Machine-Learning-APIs/README.md

   * Open `analyze-image.py` file in Editor
   * Remove whole code and paste below code

-> Replace Locale as per your lab instructions at 2 places
+> Replace Locale as per your lab instructions at 2 places (line no 94 and 103)

 ``` python
 # Dataset: image_classification_dataset